NoahCardoza/CaptchaHarvester/README.md

 print('token:', token)
 ```

+**Alternativly**:
-Or you can check out [example.py](example.py) to see how to progamatically
+You can check out [example.py](example.py) to see how to progamatically
 start the server and access the tokens by integrating the harvester with
 your existsing (or new) code.

 Additionally, if your other project isn't using Python, you can call `/token` which
 will return one token and remove it from the Queue.
 If no tokens exists it will return
 HTTP error code 418 "I'm a teapot."

+**NOTE**: if you are making requests from another program, you'll get SSL errors
+because the server isn't really who it claims to be.
+Make sure you configure your
+program to ignore these errors.

 ## credits